-- It is recommended that domestic India contact center solutions run within India utilizing the Genesys Cloud CXTM Mumbai instance this should be separate from any other global or India International instance, which may be hosted in a different region as a separate Genesys Cloud CXTM org. - \ Domestic India contact center solutions are required to be sold by a licensed TSP in India.
-Note: Genesys obtained a ULVNO license in August of 2024 and now sells Genesys Cloud CXTM directly. - \ Storing a copy of Call Detail Records (CDR's) In India with an India (IST) Timestamp is required in case of an audit - \ Telecommunications in India are regulated by the Indian government, specifically by the Department of Telecommunications (DoT).
-These regulations have been changing based on factors such as work from home agents but continue to evolve. - \ The India telecommunications environment is highly regulated and does not allow calls to traverse the open internet or to bypass toll charges in any way.
-There are also established regulations for calling between the 22 specific regulatory circles within India. - \ Customers should consult with their legal counsel, their TSP, and the India DoT prior to implementing any solution to ensure that they comply with all India DoT laws and regulations. - \ Toll Bypass (calls avoiding paying toll charges) has been a major concern of the regulations.
+- Genesys does not currently recommend utilizing the same agents for handling both international and domestic calls due to the potential risk of toll-bypass. - Domestic India contact center agents may utilize the Genesys Cloud CXTM Mumbai instance. - Domestic India contact center agents may also use a global Genesys Cloud CXTM instance located outside of India.
+For this use case, call audio (RTP) must be kept within India by utilizing the Genesys Cloud CXTM Mumbai instance with Global Media Fabric.
+We recommend exploring this option with your Genesys Cloud architect or solution consultant prior to implementation, should you choose this option. - Domestic India contact center solutions are required to be sold by a licensed TSP in India.
+Note: Genesys obtained a ULVNO license in August of 2024 and now sells Genesys Cloud CXTM directly. - > Storing a copy of Call Detail Records (CDRs) In India with an India (IST) Timestamp is required in case of an audit - Remote agents utilizing the Mumbai instance may utilize the internet for connecting, including calls.
+If a foreign PBX is being utilized (a Genesys instance outside of India), agents must still connect to the OSP Centre via vpn and their traffic must be routed outside of India via MPLS - > Telecommunications in India are regulated by the Indian government, specifically by the Department of Telecommunications (DoT).
+These regulations have been changing based on factors such as work from home agents but continue to evolve. - The India telecommunications environment is highly regulated and does not allow calls to traverse the open internet or to bypass toll charges in any way.
+There are also established regulations for calling between the 22 specific regulatory circles within India. - > Customers should consult with their legal counsel, their TSP, and the India DoT prior to implementing any solution to ensure that they comply with all India DoT laws and regulations. - > Toll Bypass (calls avoiding paying toll charges) has been a major concern of the regulations.